Tanay-Kar/Lacuna/README.md

   - Install [Bonjourr](https://addons.mozilla.org/en-US/firefox/addon/bonjourr-startpage/) from the Firefox Add-ons Store
   - Import the config file [bonjourr.json](./misc/bonjourr.json)

-##### **Setting up Short URL**

-  > [!Warning]
-  > Installing a userChrome js loader makes your browser vulnerable to **external malicious code** running without elevated permissions. <br>
-  > Unless you are confident in your technical knowledge, **do not proceed**.

-  - Follow the detailed steps provided in the [fx-autoconfig](https://github.com/MrOtherGuy/fx-autoconfig) repository to configure custom scripts in your browser.
-  - Copy the files in `./js/` folder to your `chrome/JS/` folder.
-  - Clear your zen's startup cache and restart the browser.

 #### 4. Recommended configs
 | Config                                    | Value |